-Florence was born Sydney Australia, 1845, the daughter of Robert Campbell, who in 1881 was recorded as a gentleman farmer of 1,500 acres living at Buscot Park House.
+Florence, born Sydney Australia in 1845, was the daughter of Robert Campbell, who in 1881 was recorded as a gentleman farmer of 1,500 acres living at Buscot Park House.

 Florence herself died soon after in 1878 aged only 33 years; probably from alcoholism.

 Dr Gully who had retired from Malvern to London in 1871 died at Orwell Lodge, Balham in 1883 aged 75 years.
 Perhaps he named this house after Orwell Lodge in Great Malvern where his mistress, Florence, had resided (ref 7).

 Dr Gully is buried in Kensal Green Cemetery.
 The inscription on his gravestone reads,

 In Memory of James Manby Gully MD, formerly of Great Malvern.

 Born 14th March 1808, Died 27 March 1883

 Frances wife of the above JM Gully

 Died Apr 1838 aged 33 years.

 Fanny daughter of the above Died March 1840 aged 3 years